 Hamar - Lillehammer

-Enjoy the tranquility of the agricultural landscape and the forests along lake Mjøsa
+Enjoy the tranquility of the agricultural landscape and forests along lake Mjøsa.
+Walk along old paths, visit several medieval churches, charming small towns and stay at cosy accomodations.

 Medium route